tsegay186/letitbe/README.md

 he chooses a card which contains combination of 5 numbers as his/her wish.the requests to join a game. and after some time game begins and system draws random numbers. drawing random continues untill there is a card of which all its numbers are drawn. then the person who ows the card wins the game.

+Technologies Used
+css, html, javaScript, socketIo and vueJs